blinklabs-io/docs/src/content/docs/guides/bursa/002-quick-start.md

 ## Use Command Line to Create Wallet and Output Wallet Files

-We can use the command line to create a wallet and output all the files, like seed phrase, signing keys, staking keys and payment address.
+We can use the command line to create a wallet and output all the files we will need to manage our Cardano wallet.

-✅ For this example we create the wallet files to the `dev` folder by using `--output` flag and giving it a directory to output to.
+✅ For this example we create the wallet files to the `dev` folder by using the `--output` flag and giving it a directory to output to.

 ```
 ./bursa wallet create --output dev